What Is a Trade School & Is It Right for You?

 What Is Trade School?

-Like other postsecondary education, students who attend trade school need to have at least a GED diploma or a high school education to qualify.
+As with other kinds of postsecondary education, students who attend trade school need to have at least a high school or GED diploma to qualify.

 The Difference Between Trade School and College

-There are several differences between trade school and a traditional four-year college, with one of the biggest being the focused education toward a specific career path that a trade school offers.
+There are several differences between a trade school education and a traditional four-year college, with one of the biggest being the focused training toward a specific career path that a trade school offers.

-Traditional colleges feature required general education classes and other electives that might not relate to a chosen interest or career path.
+Traditional colleges require general education classes and feature other electives that might not relate to a chosen interest or career path.

 Potential Career Paths With Trade School

 Trade school can help students prepare for careers in all kinds of industries, from cosmetology to the culinary arts.
 At UTI, we focus on the skilled trades, manufacturing and transportation industries.
-Some career paths students might be able pursue after trade school include:77
+These are some career paths students might be able pursue after trade school:

 The Benefits of Attending a Trade School